oobe/VeryCDNow/README.md

 ### Show hidden resources of verycd.com
 by [OOBE](http://oobe.tw)

-VeryCD now is a simple extension based on http://gdajie.com project.
+VeryCDNow is a simple extension based on http://gdajie.com project.

 ##Installation
 Just load files into Extension Builder or install from download area.